Skip to Main Content

 • In-text Citation - A brief reference within the body of your work that provides enough information to identify the full source listed in your reference list.

-• MLA Works Cited / APA References List - Lists of sources cited or referenced in a research paper or presentation, formatted according to MLA or APA style guidelines, respectively.
+• MLA Works Cited / APA References List - These lists provide full citation details for all sources cited or referenced in a paper, formatted according to MLA or APA guidelines.

 Ask a Librarian